General

 When you have identified your signs of stress and situations that may cause problems, it’s time to plan how to manage them.
 Healthy coping skills, including your toolbox of supports, are a good place to start.

-To help you manage stress, remember to:
+To help you manage stress, the steps below are important to remember.

 • Start slowly | If possible, add in new stresses gradually, rather than all at once.
 For example, if you want to go back to full-time education, it may be possible to start with part-time courses.